AndOrangutan/quboid-nvim/README.md

     - [weilbith/nvim-code-action-menu](https://github.com/weilbith/nvim-code-action-menu) - Pop-up menu for code actions to show meta-information and diff preview
     - [rmagatti/goto-preview](https://github.com/rmagatti/goto-preview) - A small Neovim plugin for previewing definitions using floating windows
     - [whynothugo/lsp_lines.nvim](https://sr.ht/~whynothugo/lsp_lines.nvim/) - A simple neovim plugin that renders diagnostics using virtual lines on top of the real line of code.
+    - [nvim-lua/lsp-status.nvim](https://github.com/nvim-lua/lsp-status.nvim#installation) - Utility functions for getting diagnostic status and progress messages from LSP servers, for use in the Neovim statusline
 - [utilyre/barbecue.nvim](https://github.com/utilyre/barbecue.nvim) - A VS Code like winbar for Neovim
     - [SmiteshP/nvim-navic](https://github.com/SmiteshP/nvim-navic) - Simple winbar/statusline plugin that shows your current code context
 - [RRethy/vim-illuminate](https://github.com/RRethy/vim-illuminate) - (Neo)Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching